Peripheral Neuropathy Treatment Guide: 37 Natural Remedies For Nerve Pain Relief

 Alcohol makes it difficult to properly control the level of blood sugar.
 Those who are alcoholics tend to also have poor nutritional profiles, meaning they become deficient in various nerve-supporting vitamins, including B complex vitamins.

 9. Managing Diabetes

-It will come as no surprise that proper nutrition can help to prevent neuropathy and manage the condition in those who already have it.
+It will come as no surprise that one of the most effective home remedies for nerve pain is proper nutrition, which help to prevent neuropathy and manage the condition in those who already have it.

 The most well-advised practices, outside of nutritional supplementation, are those which are widely advocated for the management of diabetes.
 Sugar cravings can be controlled by reducing the sugar in one’s diet a little at a time.